ORP Sęp (1938): World War II

 Sęp sailed into the naval port of Hel a few days before the war started, commanded by kmdr ppor.
 Władysław Salamon.
-On 1 September, the first day the war, the submarine took up her patrol sector in accordance with the Worek Plan.
+On 1 September, the first day of the war, the submarine took up her patrol sector in accordance with the Worek Plan.
 On 2 September she attacked a German destroyer Friedrich Ihn with a single torpedo which missed, with the destroyer responding with heavy depth-charging which damaged the submarine, causing water leaks.
-On 3 September Sęp was attacked again and suffered more damage, which caused more leaks into the ship.
+On 3 September in the evening Sęp was attacked twice by German submarines, while on a surface.
+On 19.51 U-18 fired one torpedo at a Polish submarine, which was most probably Sęp, but missed.
+Next, U-14 approached undetected, fired one torpedo at about 20.40, and quickly dived.
+There is a common version, that a magnetic primer failed, and the torpedo blew up before the target, damaging it, however Polish documents prove, that an explosion was detected well behind the stern, and made no harm.
+According to an analysis by Jan Bartelski, the torpedo missed because of a greater speed of Sęp.
+It however made German propaganda believe, that the submarine was sunk.
+German submarines did not want to risk a surface combat with faster and better armed Polish ships, hence they undertook hasty actions.
 With her position clearly revealed to the enemy, the submarine left her assigned sector and began to sail in the direction of Gotland Island.
 Over the next few days she operated without contact with the enemy in the vicinity of Sweden, her crew trying to repair the damage, and her captain requesting permission to return to base in order to carry out more repairs, which was denied.